katyalittle/essays/present-and-future.md

 ### Utilizing waste products
 Waste products from other industries, such as thorium and copper, have the potential to be utilized in or transformed into useful material by nuclear power.

-## Issues with modern nuclear power
+## Issues with modern nuclear power {.cards}
 While nuclear power is an efficient power source with a large number of applications, it has some significant issues that have generated pushback against its use.

-#### Safety concerns
+### Safety concerns
-Accidents, including fatal ones, can and do happen in any industry.
-However, serious accidents at nuclear power plants can have consequences that extend beyond a human time scale: if significant amounts of radioactive contamination enter the environment surrounding a power plant as a result of an accident, it has the potential to disrupt food sources, endanger human health, and even render an area uninhabitable for tens of thousands of years.
+Serious accidents at nuclear power plants can have consequences that extend beyond a human time scale: if significant amounts of radioactive contamination enter the environment surrounding a power plant as a result of an accident, it has the potential to disrupt food sources, endanger human health, and even render an area uninhabitable for tens of thousands of years.
 The accidents at Chornobyl and Fukushima are the only two nuclear accidents to have reached such a scale.
-The nature of such accidents has also prompted concerns about nuclear power plants as military or terrorist targets.

 *(map of exclusion zones around chornobyl and fukushima?)*

-#### Waste transportation and storage
+### Waste transportation and storage
 Nuclear power generation produces small, but not insignificant, amounts of radioactive waste.
 This waste must be transported from plants to storage locations, where it must then be left undisturbed for time periods spanning up to hundreds of thousands of years.

-#### Costs
+### Costs
 blah blah

 ## Innovations in nuclear energy generation